RamanaRaj7/loginwatcher/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/RamanaRaj7/loginwatcher)

-A lightweight macOS utility that monitors login attempts and triggers custom scripts on successful or failed authentication events.
+A lightweight macOS utility that monitors login attempts and triggers custom scripts on successful or failed authentication events and sleep and wake up events too like sleepwatcher.

 ## Features